-Mike Chong is back with a super helpful video tutorial about how he manages the mission critical task of ordering the right t-shirts and garments from wholesalers like SanMar, AlphaBroder, TSC Apparel, S&S Activewear, and more.
+We’re back with a super helpful tutorial about how to order the right t-shirts and garments from wholesalers like SanMar, AlphaBroder, TSC Apparel, S&S Activewear, and more.

-You'll also learn how Mike relies on Printavo to make sense of his orders and intake process.
+You’ll also learn how to rely on Printavo to make sense of the order and intake process.

 This is an easy and no-cost way to start taking more profit: cut down on receiving time, reduce ordering errors, and lower your shipping costs with a better ordering process for t-shirts and garments from your wholesale vendors.